Snow Report & 7-Day Ski Forecast 2025/26

 Verbier Switzerland Open Best conditions on upper sectors and north-facing slopes.
 Strong snow confidence at altitude. ❄ 5–12 cm Book Now

-Cervinia Italy Open High-altitude reliability with access to extensive terrain.
+Cervinia Italy Open High-altitude reliability with extensive terrain.
 Best snow security on upper slopes and links. ❄ 5–12 cm Book Now

-Courmayeur Italy Open Best on higher and shaded slopes, with excellent snow preservation in colder spells. ❄ 3–10 cm Book Now
+Courmayeur Italy Open Excellent scenery and solid piste conditions.
+Best on higher and shaded slopes during colder spells. ❄ 3–10 cm Book Now

 Livigno Italy Open Cold valley microclimate keeps snow in great shape.
-Strong piste confidence and good preservation. ❄ 5–12 cm Book Now
+Strong piste confidence and excellent preservation. ❄ 5–12 cm Book Now

 Val Gardena Italy Open Outstanding piste standards with strong snowmaking.
 Best when nights stay cold and the base remains firm. ❄ 2–8 cm Book Now